Standardized Labels Key to Manufacturing in the Automation Age

 Today and Tomorrow

 Organizations that have already increased their speed and responsiveness because of automation must realize that they haven't yet reached the crest of their efficiency.
 Further digital integration can and will make manufacturing faster over the next few years.
-Manufacturers may find themselves stuck in a velocity bottleneck if they don't plan ahead with labeling software capable of keeping up with demands across various territories.
+Manufacturers may find themselves stuck in a velocity bottleneck if they don't plan ahead with manufacturing labeling software capable of keeping up with demands across various territories.

 For more on labeling in the manufacturing space check out this Q&A on the topic.